iaingalloway/ShuffleBag/README.md

 # ShuffleBag
-A simple shuffled collection implementation in C#.
+A simple shuffled collection implementation in C# using the Fisher-Yates algorithm.